hanmol0312/bot_navigation_module/nav2_bot/README.md

 ## 7. Challenges

 - The lidar data is distorting inspite of reduced velocities causing the localization to have an effective error.
+- Have solved to an extent with rotation shim controller and the navigation in compact places is also possible.

 ## 8. Conclusion